Covid-19 Surveillance tutorial guide

 Step-by-step instructions

 3.1.
-Navigate to the Analyses tab of your workspace.
+Navigate to the Workflows tab of your workspace, where you will see three preconfigured WDL workflows.

-3.4.
-In the new window you will see three preloaded WDL workflows.
-Start the analysis by clicking on the fetch_sra_to_bam workflow
+3.2.
+Start the first part of the analysis by clicking on the fetch_sra_to_bam workflow

 What to expect

-Once selected, you’ll expose a configuration screen where you can set the input data table, select data to analyze, and configure workflow inputs and outputs.
+You’ll expose a configuration screen where you can set the input data table, select data to analyze and configure workflow inputs and outputs.

 ToA_Submission-configuration-pane_Screenshot.png

-3.5.
-Select the “sample” data table, created in section 2, from the dropdown.
-You’ll see the table at the bottom of the form (below the Select Data tab).
+3.3.
+Select the sample data table from the dropdown.
+You’ll see the table contents at the bottom of the form (below the Select Data tab).

 ToA_Select-data-tab-in-workflow-submission-configuration-pane_Screenshot.png